 John began traveling to Europe at an early age where he was introduced to the culture of wine in France and Italy.
 He frequently visited the south of France where he spent time with his uncle, Richard Olney, the celebrated food and wine writer.
 While attending a language exchange program in Provence, he chose to pursue wine as a career and, in 1994, enrolled in enological studies at the Lycée Viticole in Burgundy to learn the craft of winemaking.
-Before coming to Ridge, John worked at Kermit Lynch Wine Merchant as well as with several European winemakers including Gérard Chave in the Rhone, Lucien Peyraud at Domaine Tempier and Aubert de Villaine of Domaine de la Romanée-Conti.
+Before coming to Ridge, John worked at Kermit Lynch Wine Merchant as well as with several European winemakers including Gérard Chave in the Rhône, Lucien Peyraud at Domaine Tempier and Aubert de Villaine of Domaine de la Romanée-Conti.
 In 1996, John began work at Ridge’s Monte Bello Winery in the Santa Cruz Mountains.
 In 1999, he was put in charge of the Lytton Springs Winery where he oversaw the construction of the innovative 17,000 square foot straw bale winery.
 In 2021, John was promoted to Head Winemaker & COO.

 Shun grew up in Kagoshima, Japan, the largest shochu (spirit) producing area and was naturally involved in the art and science of alcohol fermentation.
 After a few years of working at a distillery in Japan, he decided to come to the US to study the science of fermentation.
 After graduating from UC Davis with a degree in Viticulture and Enology, he worked at a Sake brewery in the US where he was not only making sake, but also educating customers about the science and culture of sake.
 In 2008, he joined the Ridge team and learned the ultimate form of alcohol fermentation, natural fermentation.
 He first started working with the cellar crew and later worked closely with winemakers Paul Draper and Eric Baugher.
 Shun is currently in charge of the day-to-day operations at the Monte Bello Winery.
 In his spare time, he enjoys playing and coaching baseball, swimming, and traveling with his family.